-The acquisitions change component in solid waste revenues growth is primarily the result of the Complete acquisition in the three months ended March 31, 2018.
+The acquisitions change component in quarterly and year-to-date solid waste revenues growth is primarily the result of the Complete acquisition in the quarter ended March 31, 2018.
 It was also impacted by the acquisition of a solid waste collection businesses in June 2017.